-Remaining performance measures: Issues which require individual remediation may come to MO HealthNet's attention through quarterly review of the Division of DD Quality Management Reports, as well as through day-to-day activities of the MO HealthNet Division, e.g., review/approval of provider agreements, utilization review and Quality Review processes, complaints from MO HealthNet participants related to waiver participation/operation by phone or letter, etc. Remediation activities will be reported to MO HealthNet by the Division of DD as follow-up to these activities, and will also be aggregated in the Division of DD Quality Management Reports.
+Remaining performance measures: Issues which require individual remediation may come to MO HealthNet's attention through quarterly review of the Division of DD Quality Management Reports, as well as through day-to-day activities of the MO HealthNet Divsion, e.g., review/approval of provider agreements, utilization review and Quality Review processes, complaints from MO HealthNet participants related to waiver participation/operation by phone or letter, etc. Remediation activities will be reported to MO HealthNet by the Division of DD as follow-up to these activities, and will also be aggregated in the Division of DD Quality Management Reports.

-discovers that any issue was not appropriately remediated, MO HealthNet will notify Division of DD and provide 10 days to identify an effective remediation strategy and 30 da ays to provide documentation to MO HealthNet that the strategy was implemented and was effective.
-All such issues wil I be included on the agenda for discussion at quarterly Quality Management Strategy Meetings.
-Inadequate remediation strategi es identified by MO HealthNet, as well as alternative remediation strategies implemented by the Division of DD and dates of co ompletion will be included in the MO HealthNet Waiver Review Log.
-The Waiver Review Log will identify MO HealthNet fir ndings related to each performance measure, MO HealthNet and/or Division of DD remediation actions as appropriate, and time frames required for remediation.
+MO HealthNet requires that all individual issues are appropriately and timely remediated by Division of DD.
+If MO HealthNet discovers that any issue was not appropriately remediated, MO HealthNet will notify Division of DD and provide 10 days to identify an effective remediation strategy and 30 days to provide documentation to MO HealthNet that the strategy was implemented and was effective.
+All such issues will be included on the agenda for discussion at quarterly Quality Management Strategy Meetings.
+Inadequate remediation strategies identified by MO HealthNet, as well as alternative remediation strategies implemented by the Division of DD and dates of completion will be included in the MO HealthNet Waiver Review Log.
+The Waiver Review Log will identify MO HealthNet findings related to each performance measure, MO HealthNet and/or Division of DD remediation actions as appropriate, and timeframes required for remediation.
 On a quarterly basis, the MO HealthNet Waiver Review Log will include an analysis of data received from the Division of DD and data generated by MO HealthNet for the purpose of identifying the number and percentage of MO HealthNet and Division of DD findings appropriately remediated in accordance with specified timeframes.
-Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification) Responsible Party(check each that applies): Frequency of data aggregation and analysis(check